What Lies Beneath: Home media

-DreamWorks Home Entertainment released What Lies Beneath on DVD in 2001.
+DreamWorks Home Entertainment released What Lies Beneath on VHS and DVD on January 30, 2001.
+The DVD release features a DTS 5.1 audio track, an audio commentary, a documentary, a theatrical trailer, production notes and cast and crew bios.
+In its first week of release, the film ranked second on the DVD sales chart behind Dinosaur (standard release) and topped the DVD rentals chart ahead of Me, Myself & Irene.
+Additionally, it generated a total of $3.7 million in first week DVD rentals, a record that lasted for two months until Meet the Parents beat it in March.

 In February 2006, Viacom (now known as Paramount Skydance) acquired the North American rights to What Lies Beneath, along with the rights to all 58 other live-action films DreamWorks had released since 1997, following their $1.6 billion acquisition of the company's live-action assets.
 In March 2019, the film's international rights transferred to The Walt Disney Company, after Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney.
 In the United States, the film has been made available on the subscription streaming service Paramount+, while in international markets like Australia and the United Kingdom it is streaming on subscription service Disney+.
 In the United States, it was also made available on Paramount's free streaming service Pluto TV.

 In 2021, Paramount Home Entertainment issued the film on a domestic Blu-ray.
 Shout!
 Factory were later sublicensed the North American home video rights from Paramount.
 On May 6, 2025, their horror label Scream Factory released it in a 25th anniversary 4K UHD Blu-ray edition, featuring a new feature-length documentary about the making of the film.